qpdf/qpdf/manual/qdf.rst

-It is not generally practical to remove objects from QDF files without messing up object numbering, but if you remove all references to an object, you can run qpdf on the file (after running :command:`fix-qdf`), and qpdf will omit the now-orphaned object.
+It is not generally practical to remove objects from QDF files without messing up object numbering, but if you remove all references to an object without removing the object itself (by removing all indirect objects that point to it), this will leave the object unreferenced.
+Then you can run qpdf on the file (after running :command:`fix-qdf`), and qpdf will omit the now-orphaned object.

 When :command:`fix-qdf` is run, it goes through the file and recomputes the following parts of the file: